About Jasypt

 It is neither made nor backed by any software (or any other type of) company, and it is offered to the public totally free of charge, both in binary and in source code forms, under the Apache License 2.0.

-No, it doesn't, Jasypt by itself does not implement nor distribute in any of its forms any cryptographic algorithms, but it can use them via the Java Cryptography Extension.
+No, it doesn't, Jasypt by itself does not implement nor distribute in any of its forms any cryptographic algorithms.
+It simply uses the algorithms already present in the users' Java installations via the Java Cryptography Extension.

-Yes, all of its releases can be considered stable and production-ready.
+Yes, it can be considered stable and production-ready.

 No, it does not.
-Commercial support is not offered at the moment, but there are User Forums and Mailing Lists at your disposal.
+Commercial support is not offered at the moment.

 In many ways: